DmC: Devil May Cry: Downloadable content

 A few days after the release of the game on Windows, the first "Costume Pack" downloadable content (DLC) was released for all consoles.
 The packs contains several outfits for Dante to use in the main game, which includes a Devil May Cry 3: Dante's Awakening outfit, a "Dark Dante" outfit and a "Neo Dante" outfit.

 On 20 February 2013, the second DLC for the game, called Bloody Palace, was released.
 The free DLC is a survival mode, pitting players against 101 waves of enemies and bosses.
 Along with Bloody Palace, there is also a "Weapons Bundle" DLC, which includes three sets of skins (Bone, Gold and Samurai) for three in-game weapons (Arbiter, Osiris and Revenant).
 The bundle also unlocks two in-game perks, Orb Harvester and Item Finder, plus gives the player three upgrade points.
 The skin packs were previously available as store-exclusive pre-order DLCs for the PlayStation 3 and Xbox 360 versions.

-On 6 March 2013, the fourth DLC, Vergil's Downfall, was released.
+On 5 March 2013, the fourth DLC, Vergil's Downfall, was released.
 The DLC adds a new section in the main game, giving players a new single-player campaign featuring Vergil as the main character.
 The DLC has its own leaderboard, stats and set of achievements/trophies.
 This DLC is available for free for those who have pre-ordered the game on PlayStation 3 and Xbox 360.
+American composer Jason Graves contributed "an hour's worth" of music for Vergil's Downfall.